The South Taranaki district produces a wealth of creativity.

 The South Taranaki District Council Arts Co-ordinator works with trusts, galleries, committees, schools and individuals throughout our seven towns and within our rural areas.
 By maintaining active links with arts groups, providers and practitioners, the Arts Co-ordinator can offer practical advice to support you or help you make local connections that will aid you in achieving your artistic goals.

-Next Funding Round - closes Friday 27 March 2020
+Next Funding Round extended - now closes Friday 8 May 2020

 The South Taranaki Creative Communities Scheme provides funding assistance for community-based arts activities in South Taranaki that meet one or more of the following funding criteria: